The Best Patio Umbrellas for Any Size Outdoor Space

 Throw some shade—in a good way!—with the outdoor umbrella that suits your budget, décor, and the size of your patio furniture.

 The ultimate summer must-have when outdoor living calls you but you need a reprieve from the sun’s beating rays?
 A patio umbrella, of course!
 The right umbrella brings a big patch of shade and an equally big splash of style to your space, but beyond good looks there are various features to consider to find the size, material, base, and operating mechanism that will suit your needs.
 Here’s everything you need to know about choosing the best patio umbrella for your outdoor space, including three great picks that win rave reviews from homeowners like you:

-- BEST FOR BISTRO TABLES: Abba 7.5-Foot Patio Umbrella
+- BEST SMALL PATIO UMBRELLA: Abba 7.5-Foot Patio Umbrella

-- BEST FOR MEDIUM-SIZED SPACES: Abba 9-Foot Market Umbrella
+- BEST MID-SIZE PATIO UMBRELLA: Abba 9-Foot Market Umbrella

-- BEST FOR LARGE PATIOS: Grand Patio NAPOLI 12-foot Offset Umbrella
+- BEST LARGE PATIO UMBRELLA: Grand Patio NAPOLI 12-foot Offset Umbrella

 Choosing the Right Patio Umbrella